Special reception needs of vulnerable groups

 Detection of vulnerabilities

-After the Dispatching Desk receives this information, they categorise the asylum seekers in order to assign the right reception place and in accordance with reception needs.
-To that end, they only differentiate two categories of special reception needs: medical problems – which are of importance to determine the right reception place (e.g. handicap, psychological problems, pregnancy) – and vulnerable women, for whom a collective centre is not a well-adapted place.
+After the Dispatching Desk receives this information, they categorise the asylum seekers to assign the right reception place and in accordance with reception needs.
+To that end, they differentiate two categories of special reception needs: medical problems – which are of importance to determine the right reception place (e.g., handicap, psychological problems, pregnancy) – and vulnerable women, for whom a collective centre is not a well-adapted place.
 Asylum seekers who do not fit these two categories are in general assumed to be able to be accommodated in collective centres.
-In practice, the categories of the Immigration Office and the Dispatching desk don’t match completely, which is why most asylum seekers are assigned to a collective centre.
-Only in a very few cases, mostly related to serious health problems, they will be directly assigned to individual housing provided by NGOs or LRI (see Forms and levels of material reception conditions).
+In practice, the categories of the Immigration Office and the Dispatching desk do not match completely, which is why most asylum seekers are assigned to a collective centre.
+Only in a few cases, mostly related to serious health problems, will they be directly assigned to individual housing provided by NGOs or LRI (see Forms and levels of material reception conditions).

 A legal mechanism is put in place to assess specific needs of vulnerable persons once they are allocated in the reception facilities.
-Within 30 calendar days after having been assigned a reception place, the individual situation of the asylum seeker should be examined to determine if the accommodation is adapted to his or her personal needs.
-Particular attention has to be paid to signs of vulnerability that are not immediately detectable.[3]
+Within 30 calendar days after having been assigned a reception place, the individual situation of the asylum seeker should be examined to determine if the accommodation is adapted to their personal needs.
+Particular attention must be paid to signs of vulnerability that are not immediately detectable.[3]
 A Royal Decree has formalised this evaluation procedure, requiring an interview with a social assistant, followed by a written evaluation report within 30 days, which has to be continuously and permanently updated, and should lead to a conclusion within a maximum of 6 months.
 The evaluation should contain a conclusion on the adequacy of the accommodation to the individual medical, social and psychological needs, with a recommendation as to appropriate measures to be taken, if any.[4]
 A finding of vulnerability may lead to a transfer to more adequate accommodation, if necessary.
+In practice however, a transfer is often impossible due to insufficient specialised places or political preferences for a collective rather than individual accommodation model.
+The evaluation mechanism is often insufficiently implemented, if at all, and rarely leads to a transfer to a more adapted place.[5]
+Since May 2018, Fedasil issued two instructions about transfers (see Forms and levels of material reception conditions), but due to the current shortage of places, the application of these instructions remains strict.
+In a recent ruling, the Labour court of Liège ordered Fedasil to transfer an applicant with serious health issues to an adapted reception place in a centre with a personal room and access to private sanitary facilities, in Brussels or a city from which Brussels is easily accessible.[6]

 Fedasil cooperates with two organisations specialised in prevention against and support in case of female genital mutilation (FGM): Intact and GAMS.
 In the framework of the project FGM Global Approach, funded by the Asylum, Migration and Integration Fund, they set up a process in the reception centres for early detection of FGM and social, psychological and medical support, and for the protection of girls who are at risk of FGM.
 In each collective Fedasil centre there is a reference person trained by these organisations.
 Each social assistant and the medical service of the centre need to conduct the identification within the first 30 days after the person’s arrival in the centre.
 A checklist was created to guide the personnel of the centre through each step of the process.
 Each victim of FGM should be informed of this but can choose to take part in it or not.
 These guidelines were created both for collective reception centres and for individual shelters.[8]